Terms and Conditions for buying goods and services on our website

 - Neither you nor your end users may remove any proprietary markings or electronic watermarks, including original publisher copyrights and trademarks.

-- Your end users shall not copy, transfer, sell, license, lease, give, download, modify, publish, assign, transmit or otherwise reproduce, disclose or make available to others or create derivative works from the standards or any portion thereof.
+- Your end users may not copy, transfer, sell, license, lease, give, download, modify, publish, assign, transmit or otherwise reproduce, disclose or make available to others or create derivative works from the standards or any portion thereof.

 Staff awareness e-learning

-- We license you and, as set out in your sales receipt, the maximum number of your users to access on our e-learning portal, the specific e-learning course(s) you have selected for the length of time you have purchased.
+- We license you and, as set out in your sales receipt, the maximum number of your users to access on our e-learning portal the specific e-learning course(s) you have selected for the length of time you have purchased.

 - If we have agreed to it, we will provide a single session of training for one or more administrators nominated by you to enable you to administer the e-learning portal for your users.

 - Where you have purchased a corporate e-learning licence, your identified administrator may personalise your e-learning portal with your corporate branding (including colours and logos) as well as relevant corporate content such as procedure and contact information.

 - Self-paced courses are only valid for 12 months from the date of purchase.